BaseSecrete/rorvswild/README.md

 RorVsWild.measure_block("A great job name") { User.all.do_something_great }
 ```

-Then it will appears in the jobs page.
+Then it will appear in the jobs page.

 Note that Calling `measure_code` or `measure_block` inside or a request or a job will add a section.
 That is convenient to profile finely parts of your code.